 This year, California, Maine, and Nevada also passed legalization bills.
-With the previous legalization of marijuana in Colorado, Oregon, and Washington state (as well as DC), and expansion of decriminalization, marijuana use is become more accepted and more open than ever.
+With the previous legalization of marijuana in Colorado, Oregon, and Washington state (as well as DC), and expansion of decriminalization, marijuana use is becoming more accepted and more open than ever.
 The legalization trend will continue nationwide, including possibly here in Massachusetts, where legalization is likely to be on the ballot in 2016.

 Smoking marijuana openly and legally is likely to increase, which could lead to more incidents of arrests for driving under the influence of marijuana.
 Are lawyers ready for the new legal and scientific challenges that will be necessary to defend these cases?

 DUI and Measuring Intoxication Under The Law

 Under the laws of every state, driving while intoxicated by drugs is already illegal.
 Impairment is determined by the same standardized field sobriety tests used in DUI alcohol cases.
 And in court, police officer testimony as to the defendant’s appearance and driving prior to being stopped is used as evidence.
 Observational evidence that police typically note is include being unsteady on one’s feet, and glassy eyes.